Northward-Design/gulp-recipes-es6/ingredients/sitemap-generator/README.md

 Includes
 --------------------------------------------------------------------------------

-- Additional Configuration for HTML sources in `src/html`.
+- Additional Configuration for HTML sources in `dist`.
 - A default `buildSitemap` Task.

 Dependencies